dairycultist/unnamed-conlang/README.md

-# unnamed conlang
+# Oixancalca

-Shrimple

-I like the aesthetic of Oaxaca
+I like the aesthetic of "Oaxaca"

 ## Phonology